jprjr/miniflac/README.md

 subset, which limits the frame size to 16384 samples, or 4608 samples if the sample rate is <= 48kHz, and probably only 2 channels.

+Some parts of this library are pretty un-optimized - like the states for fixed decoding and lpc decoding each have their own residual decoder, that could be shared instead.

 ## LICENSE